luzhuomi/regex-pderiv/README.md

 PCRE style regular expression matching using partial derivatives in Haskell

+This is the experiemental branch.
-The codes are still at http://code.google.com/p/xhaskell-library
+The stable version is at http://github.com/luzhuomi/xhaskell-library